Octavian-ai/mac-graph/README.md

 (mac-graph-sjOzWQ6Y) $
 ```

+### Prediction

+Why not try out the model by having it answer your questions?

+**Not yet built.**

 ### Building the data

+To train the model, you need training data.

+If you want to skip this step, you can download the pre-built data from [our public dataset](https://www.floydhub.com/davidmack/datasets/mac-graph).

-The data (a Graph-Question-Answer YAML from CLEVR-graph) must be pre-processed for training/evaluation.
+The underlying data (a Graph-Question-Answer YAML from CLEVR-graph) must be pre-processed for training and evaluation.
 The YAML is transformed into TensorFlow records, and split into test-train-predict tranches.

+First [download](https://storage.googleapis.com/octavian-static/download/english2cypher/gqa.zip) (or generate!) a `gqa.yaml`.

-Build the data:
+Then build the data:

 ```shell
 python -m mac-graph.input.build